Ivorforce/NumDot/docs/setup/custom_builds.rst

 Making a cross-platform build
 -----------------------------

-If you've forked the repository, all you need to do is tag a release:
+If you've forked the repository before, all you need to do now is tag a release:

 .. code-block:: bash